blockchainsllc/in3-docs/docs/rpc.md

     * **experimental** : `bool?` *(optional)* - if true the client allows to use use experimental features, otherwise a exception is thrown if those would be used.
+    This option can also be used in its short-form in the comandline client `-x` .

         *Example* : experimental: true